Event Agenda

 - Detail on obligations, compliance mechanisms and real-world implementation considerations

-- In this masterclass, we translate system change theory into practical insights for the SAF transition
+- Translating system change theory into practical insights for the SAF transition

-- We identify where the current system breaks down and what different stakeholders can do to unlock scale
+- Identifying where the current system breaks down and what different stakeholders can do to unlock scale

 - Join two keynote presentations followed by an interactive panel with industry leaders and audience participation